Home / About Us / Team & Board

 Michael studied neurobiology and biological sciences at the University of California, Irvine.
 He worked at the Center for the Neurobiology of Learning and Memory assisting with the UCI Brain Camp and Brain Explorer Academy, where students from middle and high school learned about the nature of the brain.
 He’s worked with children at various capacities such as soccer coach, dance instructor, and science tutor.
 He also serves adults through life coaching that focuses on neuroplasticity, brain health and emotional intelligence.
 Michael is curious, and he enjoys all kinds of adventurous activities.
 Some of his hobbies include dancing, reading, calligraphy and boxing.
 He loves animals and is passionate about children’s education.

-Ashley Nick Camp Teacher
+Ashley Nick Naturalist

 During the school year Ashley teaches elementary school at the Arbor Learning Community in Fullerton.
 Her favorite subjects to teach are nature studies, forensics, and chess.
 She grew up climbing trees and running barefoot on her family’s small citrus orchard in San Diego.
 She believes in the importance of nature play for all children and loves the great outdoors.
 In her free time she plays board games, acts in musicals, and boogie boards at the beach with her 4 kids.